-EARLY YEARS - Reception, Year 1 & 2 children can borrow 2 books MIDDLE YEARS - Year 3&4 children can borrow 4 books FISHER - Year 5, 6 & 7 children can borrow 6 books PARENTS - Can borrow up to 10 books

-Books can be kept for a minimum of 1 day or up to 2 weeks.
+EARLY YEARS - Reception, Year 1 & 2 children can borrow 2 books MIDDLE YEARS - Year 3, 4 & 5 children can borrow 4 books TORRENS - Year 6 & 7 children can borrow 6 booksThey can keep these books for a minimum of 1 day or up to 2 weeks.
 All that is required is a library bag (for Reception, Year 1 & Year 2), and no overdue books!
 Encourage students to manage their own library bag - when the bag has books in it, they know they need to return them; when the books have been returned and the bag is empty, they know they can borrow!
 Students can come in every day to return and borrow more books.